GSA-TTS/identity-dev-docs/_pages/testing.md

  **The Login.gov sandbox environment is supported M-F, 8a-5p ET.** The sandbox is typically available during these hours, though outages may occur.

-In the sandbox environment, our [partner portal](https://portal.int.identitysandbox.gov/) is where you can manage your test applications. ***It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.***
+In the sandbox environment, our [Partner Portal](https://portal.int.identitysandbox.gov/) is where you can manage your test applications. ***It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.***

 ## Getting access to the Login.gov sandbox